 Evangelism or Discipleship?
-Which will your church be known for?
+For which will your church be known?

 I have heard the debate before…do we want an evangelistic church or a disciple making church?